oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 5. Use the preview button to navigate to the topic player

 **Preferences Page**

+The Preferences Page allows users to change their settings on oppia

 1. Sign into Oppia
 2. Go to http://localhost:8181/preferences

 **Profile Page**

+The Profile Page allows users to view and change their profile on Oppia

 1. Sign in to Oppia
 2. Click on the profile menu and click your username to go to the profile page

 **Community-Library Page**

+The Community-Library Page allows users to view and search for explorations on Oppia

 1. Sign in to Oppia
 2. Go to http://localhost:8181/community-library